-If you have never read Evelyn Waugh’s wonderful satire of British journalism entitled “Scoop,” get thee to Amazon or to a bookstore and buy the book.
+If you have never read Evelyn Waugh’s excellent satire of British journalism entitled “Scoop,” get thee to Amazon or a bookstore and buy the book.
 You won’t be disappointed.

-“Scoop” ranks number 60 of the 100 best novels of all time.
-For good reason.
+“Scoop” ranks number 60 of the 100 best novels.
+For a good reason.

-It’s fast, funny, wonderfully written, and most of all in an era online journalism, blogs, and social media it still has an undeniable ring of relevance and truth about it even though it was published in 1938.
+It’s fast, funny, and wonderfully written.
+In an era of online journalism, blogs, and social media, it still has an undeniable ring of relevance and truth about it, even though it was published in 1938.

-The powers that be at the Beast get the two Boots mixed up and erroneously dispatch William Boot to the fictional East African country of Ishmaelia where he has no idea what he is doing or how to write anything beyond his nature column.
+The powers at the Beast get the two Boots mixed up and erroneously dispatch William Boot to the fictional East African country of Ishmaelia, where he has no idea what he is doing or how to write anything beyond his nature column.

 However, it is more than that.
 Much more.
-The novel strips away the mystique of the foreign correspondent and reveals many as self-serving egotists who would just as soon start a war as cover one and who believe that the most important thing about any story is the fact they have arrived to cover it.
+The novel strips away the mystique of the foreign correspondent.
+It reveals many as self-serving egotists who would just as soon start a war as cover one and believe that the most important thing about any story is that they have arrived to cover it.